vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

                 Figure (b)
 ```

-#### Perfect Binary Tree
+#### Perfect Binary Tree [Completely Full Binary Tree: Each level contains max num. of nodes]
-A binary tree where each level contains the maximum number of nodes. i.e., every level is completely* full* of nodes.
+A binary tree where each level contains the maximum number of nodes. i.e., every level is completely* full* of nodes [full and complete binary tree].
 - Number of nodes of a Perfect Binary Tree at depth (d) is 2^d
+- Total number of nodes of a Perfect Binary Tree of height h is
+   n = 2^(h+1)-1
-- Total number of nodes of a Perfect Binary Tree of height (h) = 2^(h+1) -1
+- Total number of nodes of a Perfect Binary Tree of height h=2 is
+   n = 2^(2+1)-1 = 7
 ```
                                           Height   Depth
                    18                       2        0